 Waste management

-How we sort our waste
+How do we sort our waste

-To help staff, students and visitors to easily sort waste, we have recently moved towards segregation across three waste streams:
+To help staff, students and visitors easily sort waste, we have recently moved towards segregation across three waste streams:

-- Mixed, general waste and recycling
+• Mixed, general waste and recycling.

 We use this method as it limits the potential for contamination of waste streams which can reduce recycling rates.
 Instead, the waste undergoes a further segregation process off-site to ensure each material can be recovered separately and sent for further processing.
+All our waste is weighed by our waste contractor as segregated amounts.
+With the data being used to drive improvements to recycling and reuse rates.

 Key successes